 Flying is a great and easy way to travel throughout Costa Rica, especially to the regions that are more remote.
 These off the beaten path areas, such as the Osa Peninsula

-, where roads are often just dirt tracks.
-There are two main airlines in the country that provide not only reasonably priced domestic air travel, but also offer scheduled daily flights.
+, might not even have developed roads – just dirt tracks!
+If you are looking for a convenient way to travel while you are in Costa Rica, consider using one of the two main airlines in the country that provide not only reasonably priced domestic air travel, but also offer scheduled daily flights.

 Costa Rica Domestic Airline Map